elbeba/SimilarityFinder/README.md

 # SimilarityFinder
   From a text file, pretends every paragraph is a document and creates dictionary according to that text file.
-Finds similarities between each query and each document, writes every query's top 10 results to a new file.
+Finds similarities between each query and each document with cosine and okapi functions, writes every query's top 10 results to a new file.
 At least 2 query must be provided in the following format:
-(1) query 1; (2) query 2; (3) query3
+(1) query#1; (2) query #2; (3) query#3